mplewis/freevite/NOTES.md

 - [ ] Notify organizer on cancel?
 - [ ] "Upgrade" from no RSVP to RSVP
 - [ ] Allow host to delete RSVPs
+  - [ ] Edge case: what if response edit token is in localstorage, but event owner has deleted the response?
 - [ ] Allow host to email attendees
 - [ ] Email attendees on changes
 - [ ] Email attendees on deletion